whymarrh/morse-code-keyboard/readme.markdown

 # What it is #

-The Morse code input method editor (there is an acronym for that) is a soft keyboard for Android phones and tablets that replaces the default stock keyboard with one that only has two buttons -- a dot and a dash.
+The Morse code input method editor (there's an acronym for that) is a soft keyboard for Android phones and tablets that replaces the default stock keyboard with one that only has two buttons -- a dot and a dash.
 Many thanks to Google for sharing this great idea as [Gmail Tap] on April Fool's day 2012.

   [Gmail Tap]:http://www.youtube.com/watch?v=1KhZKNZO8mQ